boostorg/spirit/fusion/readme.txt

     operator        : tuple operators ==, !=, <, >, <=, >=
     begin           : start of sequence
     end             : end of sequence
-    make-tuple      : make a tuple
+    make_tuple      : make a tuple
     tie             : make a tuple of references generate        : given a fusion sequence, generate a tuple get<N>          : get the nth element of a tuple